Knee Pain, A Few Things To Ask

-I wanted to talk about patellofemoral syndrome.
-This is one of the common issues I see in the clinic.
+Let’s talk about patellofemoral syndrome.
+This is one of the common issues I see at Advanced Physical Therapy Specialists.
 It’s an issue that can cause pain along the front of your knee, often surrounding or underneath your knee cap.
 There are lots of things that can cause pain in the knee; this is just one of the more common issues I run into.
 Your knee cap is getting pulled just a little too far to the outside part of your leg, which causes increased stress around your knee cap.

 The nice thing is that this is often times very treatable.
 So let me tell you what you want your healthcare provider to be looking at, or at least considering.
 These are usually things that will get overlooked.